-From brushing your hair 100 times, to drinking a gallon of water a day to plump up your skin weve all heard anti-aging advice from our mothers and grandmothers.
+From brushing your hair 100 times a day to drinking two liters of water a day to glow up your skin, we've all heard anti-aging advice from our mothers and Aunties.
 And the same thing holds true for women across the globe, in many different cultures.

 Other cultures take advantage of natural ingredients, dermatologist Joshua Zeichner told The Huffington Post.
 Zeichner says in the U.S. were beginning to embrace many beauty rituals from around the world by incorporating key ingredients into our existing skincare routines.